SMT-COMP/smt-comp.github.io/2023/model.md

     2.0)))))
 ```

-However using generic functions for defining arrays makes the valuation of equalities between arrays complicated.
-So in order to keep the ability to compute the interpretation of quantifier free formulas, we propose to require the first propositions for array models in quantifier free logic.
-That do not mandate the `const` function to be builtin in the theory, it could appear only in the model even if disallow to put back the models as assertions.
+However, using generic functions for defining arrays makes it harder for
+the model validator to evaluate array equality (extensionality).
+So in order to keep the validator simple for quantifier free formulas,
+we require the first way of defining array models in quantifier free logic.
+The `const` function is only visible in the array models and not part of the
+theory.
+A benchmark problem must not contain the `const` function in an
+assertion.

 To sum up, in quantifier free logic, model for arrays should be represented using `store` and `const` function.